Your Pet, Our Passion.

 4. Task a wedding guest to be on dog duty

 If you think your dog will enjoy being part of your wedding celebration, it will be important to put someone your pup knows well on ‘dog duty’ for the dog friendly wedding day.
+This is probably the number one thing you can do to ensure everything goes smoothly and you don’t end up spending more time worrying about your dog than being able to focus on one of the most important days in your life.

 While our furry friends might be just as important as the guests on your wedding day, when you are getting married, you’ll have a lot more on your mind than whether your dog is happy or behaving

 By giving someone the task of looking after your canine companion, it means that they will get the love, care and attention they need throughout the day, and can be safely removed from situations they find too stressful without feeling ‘locked away’ from you or left out.
+You can easily miss all these signs as you quite rightly have a lot of other things to think about.

 5. Make sure to rehearse your wedding day with your dog